nwutils/nwjs-packager/README.md

+> This repository is in maintainance mode.
+Bug fixes will be provided on a best effort basis.
+If you use this project, please consider contributing back.

 # nwjs-packager

 Build your NW.js app and generate archives, packages, setup files and more! nwjs-packager focuses on making building NW.js "just work".